Skip to content

-Quick answer: The best time to visit Netherlands is April, May, June, and September.
+Quick take: When should you actually go to Netherlands?
+Below: the honest month-by-month guide — not the watered-down tourism-board version.
 Tulip season (mid-April to mid-May) is iconic but crowded; May-June and September offer mild weather with fewer tourists.

 Planning a trip to Netherlands?
 Here is the honest, current view on when to go — and when to avoid.
 We have travelled there at least twice across different seasons and these notes reflect what actually worked.